Appenninica MTB Stage Race 2021 Rules and Regulations

 Race marking and Navigation

 GPS tracks will be available for download one week before the competition.
+It is mandatory that you use a GPS device during the race with the GPX tracks provided uploaded in order to navigate the course.

 Volunteers, event staff or municipal police officers may oversee some crossroads.